google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 book_path: /web/fundamentals/_book.yaml
 description: Preload video and audio for faster playback.

-{# wf_published_on: 2017-07-18 #}
+{# wf_published_on: 2017-07-27 #}
-{# wf_updated_on: 2017-07-18 #}
+{# wf_updated_on: 2017-07-27 #}

 # Fast Playback with Video Preload {: .page-title }

 {% include "web/_shared/contributors/beaufortfrancois.html" %}

-Faster playback means more people watching your video.
+Faster playback start means more people watching your video.
 That's a known fact.
 In this article I'll explore different techniques you can use to accelerate your media playback by actively preloading resources depending on your use case.

 Note: Unless specified otherwise, this article also applies to the audio element.